1.1 Activity Summary

 Example

-Their repository inventory shows that Prest Team has 2 file servers which are in different data centers.
-Because the connection between the data centers is dependent on a high latency WAN they will configure one Collector Group for each data center, with Windows File Share Collectors installed in each data center and assigned to the relevant Collector Group.
+Their repository list shows that Prest Team has 2 file servers which are in different data centers.
+Because the connection between the data centers is dependent on a high latency WAN, they will configure one Collector Group for each data center, with Windows File Share Collectors installed in each data center and assigned to the relevant Collector Group.

-This allows the Collector to maximize the speed of data access for best performance and the independent Collector Groups mean that ActiveNav Cloud will be able to process content from each data center simultaneously.
+This allows the Collector to maximize the speed of data access for best performance, and the independent Collector Groups enables ActiveNav Cloud to process content from each data center simultaneously.
 Because the overall data volume is moderately sized, only one collector is deployed in each Collector Group.

 Cloud Collectors are deployed automatically as part of their ActiveNav Cloud tenant and used to discover SharePoint Online, Teams, Exchange and Google Drive data repositories.